Sindarin 

 The word G. pectha “plume” appeared in the Gnomish Lexicon of the 1910s, along with G. pecthon “plume, feather” (GL/63-64), clearly cognates of ᴱQ. pekte “plume” under the early root ᴱ√PEKE (QL/73).

-Neo-Sindarin: Somewhat surprisingly, there are no later “plume” or “feather” words in the currently published materials from Tolkien’s writings on Noldorin and Sindarin of the 1920s or later.
-Most Neo-Sindarin writers use ᴺS. pess for “feather” as the analog of word Q. quessë, which Tolkien used in the 1930s-1960s.
-Hialmr added this Neo-Sindarin word to the VQP (VQP) in 2015, but it has likely been floating around for much longer.
-As for “plume”, I personally would use an augmentative form: ᴺS. pesson “plume, (great) feather”.
+Neo-Sindarin: For many years, Neo-Sindarin writers used ᴺS. pess for “feather” as the analog of word Q. quessë, which Tolkien used in the 1930s-1960s.
+Hialmr added this Neo-Sindarin word to the VQP (VQP) in 2015, but it was likely floating around for much longer.
+For “plume”, I would use an augmentative form: ᴺS. pesson “plume, (great) feather”.
+In 2024, a native Sindarin word S. laud “feather” was published in PE23; see that entry for discussion.
+Pess “feather” has been a part of Neo-Sindarin for so long that I think it is reasonable to keep using it, but if you want to stick to Tolkien’s own words, laud is probably better.

 cwathil